galanisl/PowerLawPlots/README.md

 ================
 Gregorio Alanis-Lobato

-A very simple set of functions to generate power-law distributed data and to plot continues and discrete power law distributions.
+A very simple set of functions to generate power-law distributed data and to plot continuous and discrete power law distributions.

 Installation
 ============